The sun may be coloured, yet ever the sun

 (6) The law of self-created destiny, which makes each of us solely responsible for our own actions, which in due time will inevitably bring forth the corresponding reaction, i.e. the Law of Karma.

-If you would like to discover more about what Theosophy teaches, please take a look at the articles titled 12 Things Theosophy Teaches, Golden Keys to The Secret Doctrine, and The Masters and Madame Blavatsky.
+If you would like to discover more about Theosophy and what it teaches, please take a look at the articles titled 12 Things Theosophy Teaches, Golden Keys to The Secret Doctrine, A Right Understanding of Karma, A Right Understanding of Reincarnation, The Sevenfold Nature of Man, Death and The Afterlife, Living Consciously, and Universal Theosophy and Universal Theosophists, or visit the complete list on our Articles page.